Can LLMs Credibly Transform the Creation of Panel Data from Diverse Historical Tables?: Data

 \section{Data}

-The primary dataset comprises scans of early 20th-century tables from within the U.S.\ recording annual, county-level vehicle registrations (including vehicle types like cars, trucks, etc.).
-Produced by various state agencies (e.g., Departments of Transportation or Motor Vehicles), these tables exhibit considerable layout and content heterogeneity, posing challenges for traditional OCR and layout parsing.
+The primary dataset comprises publicly available scans of early 20th-century tables from within the U.S.\ recording annual, county-level vehicle registrations (including vehicle types like cars, trucks, etc.).
+This printed source material was produced by various state agencies (e.g., Departments of Transportation or Motor Vehicles), leading to substantial layout and content heterogeneity.
+Moreover, because some states have large numbers of counties and because many reports contain less relevant accounting data (e.g., fee revenue), many tables span multiple pages and contain extraneous and confounding information.
+This heterogeneity is relatively common with historical data and poses challenges for traditional OCR and layout parsing.

-For rigorous evaluation, we created a "gold standard" dataset (694 tables, 49,225 data points) by manually correcting numeric and formatting errors in initial AWS Textract outputs using purpose-built software.
-This dataset forms the basis for the quantitative performance assessment described in Section~\ref{sec:performance}.